VitomsCatena/alx_javascript/javascript_objects_scopes_closures/README.md

-Learning Objectives
+#Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+**At the end of this project, you are expected to be able to explain to anyone, without the help of Google:**

-General
+###General
-Why JavaScript programming is amazing
+1.Why JavaScript programming is amazing
-How to create an object in JavaScript
+2.How to create an object in JavaScript
-What this means
+3.What this means
-What undefined means
+4.What undefined means
-Why the variable type and scope is important
+5.Why the variable type and scope is important
 What is a closure
 What is a prototype
 How to inherit an object from another